 Back in 2000, millions of people made a huge mistake by opening a cute and innocent looking mail “I Love You”.
 Yeah, I know any desperate human would like to open it.
-However, it was not just a simple email, it was a threat in form of worm.
-A program which is capable to replicate itself and steal your password and send it to hacker’s email address.
+However, it was not just a simple email, it was a threat in the form of a worm.
+It could replicate itself and steal your password and send it to hacker’s email address.
 Within 10 days, more than 50 million infections had been reported.

 Initially, it traveled through email just like Melissa.
 The ILOVEYOU worm was packed with LOVE-LETTER-FOR-YOU.TXT.vbs, a Visual basic script.
 It copied itself numerous times and hid the copies in different folders present in hard drive.
 It added a new file in registry keys, overwrote image files and send the copies to all email address specified in Windows address book.

-The ILOVEYOU worm was created by a college dropout, Onel de Guzman in Philippines.
-He was not charged because of lack of evidence and at that time, there were no hard laws regarding malwares.
+The ILOVEYOU worm was created by a college dropout, Onel de Guzman in the Philippines.
+He was not charged because of lack of evidence and at that time, there were no hard laws regarding malware.
 This whole activity led the enhancement in eCommerce and computer malware related laws.

 Image credit: scsb

-Klez is a computer worm which first appeared in October, 2001.
-It travels through email and infects Microsoft Windows computer, exploiting the vulnerability in IE trident layout engine.
-It can even disable antivirus program and impersonate as virus removal tool.
+Klez is a computer worm which first appeared in October 2001.
+It travels through email and infects Microsoft Windows computer, exploiting the vulnerability in IE Trident layout engine.
+It can even disable the antivirus program and impersonate as a virus removal tool.